 refers to a local image file, Global Mapper will automatically open that image in the associated

-application, the Ctrl button can be held down to selected the feature
+application, the Ctrl button can be held down to select the feature

 and to specify another application to view the image in.
 An attribute